lasta11/House_Prices_Regression-Project/README.md

   * Type: The datasets are in 2 csv files (train and test)
   * Size: Train dataset - 449 KB, Test dataset- 440 KB
   * Attributes: 76 attributes with house details, for example: House ID, Lot size in square feet, Alley, Street, house condition, house-style, year built, exterior design, roof style, land slope, neighborhood, utilities, Lot Shape, Land Condition, Overall quality, Overall condition, external quality, etc.

+* Preprocessing/ Clean up:
+* Data Visualization:
+   * In this project, using Matplotlib, I have plotted each attribute over the final sale price of the house, to learn how each attribute affects the sales price of the house.
+   * Categorical graphs helps us understand the sales price of houses differing from each category of house-type, and area.
+   * Correlation graph helps to understand the price difference of houses over various house qualities and types.

+* Problem Formulation:

+* Training

+## Conclusions:

+## Future Work:

+##How to reproduce results:

+## Software Setup
+* Package used in notebook: pandas, numpy, matplotlib, pyplot, seaborn, warnings, sklearn